20036267-binaya-thapa/SydneyHappenings/README.md

 ICT726 Web Development Assignment 4.

 The website allows residents to discover and register for events, while organisers can publish and manage their own events.
-And Administrators are provided with additional tools to manage users, events and other platform data.
+Administrators are provided with additional tools to manage users, events and other platform data.

 ## Stack